Learn Your Lizards Guided Walks

-On dates above where two expert guides are scheduled we can split large tour groups into smaller ones, for a great morning in the gardens, and plenty of time for kids to ask all the questions they want about lizards, snakes and reptiles.
+Lizard walks are popular here -- and having multiple guides allows our leaders to split large tour groups into smaller ones, for a great morning in the gardens -- and plenty of time for kids to ask all the questions they want about lizards, snakes and reptiles.

 Casa Grande reptile enthusiast and educator Wild Man Phil Rakociis among our most popular guides - check his website for dates.
 Not just for kids, these walks lure all ages who enjoy Arizona's most common, colorful and charismatic little reptiles.
 Read more about Wild Man Phil, and